zitmen/thunderstorm/README.md

   * **Parallel processing:** Processing of the input data is handled in parallel.
   * **Support for batch processing:** ThunderSTORM takes full advantage of ImageJ's Macro Language which makes batch processing possible (see the [example](BatchProcessing)).
   * **Extendable:** The functionality of ThunderSTORM can be easily extended to [add more features](Developers).
 ThunderSTORM is also fully interoperable with other ImageJ plugins, thus the functionality can be indirectly extend by adding new plugins into ImageJ.

-## Getting started
-Install [ImageJ](http://imagej.nih.gov/ij/index.html) and download the latest version of [ThunderSTORM](https://googledrive.com/host/0BzOGc-xMFyDYR1JaelZYQmJsaUE/builds/stable/latest.html).
-For installation, copy the downloaded file into ImageJ's plugin subdirectory and run ImageJ.
-See the [Installation guide](Installation) for more information.
-To get started using ThunderSTORM, see the [Tutorials](Tutorials).
-Example data are provided [here](https://googledrive.com/host/0BzOGc-xMFyDYR1JaelZYQmJsaUE/data/12%20+%20cyl%20lens.zip).

 ## How to cite ThunderSTORM